Badgerati/Pode/docs/Functions/Core/Listen.md

 The `listen` function allows you to specify the IP/Host, Port and Protocol that your `Server` will listen on.
 If the protocol is `https` then you can also specify a certificate to bind, even having Pode create a self-signed certificate for you.

+The `listen` function will check for administrator privileges on Windows, unless the address you're listening on is a localhost one.

 ## Examples

 ### Example 1